 What happens when you hold in your poop?
 The science is quite clear on this blush-inducing topic.
 When you hold poop in, stool travels from the rectum back up to the colon, allowing the water in the stool to reabsorb into the body.
 Poop, sans water, lives on in the colon as a thoroughly unwelcome guest.
 Should’ve kicked it out when you had the chance.

-“If people continue to ignore the urgency to go to the bathroom they can develop constipation,” gastroenterologist Dr. Sarina Pasricha, told Fatherly.
+“If people continue to ignore the urge to go to the bathroom they can develop constipation,” gastroenterologist Dr. Sarina Pasricha, told Fatherly.
 “The nerves in the rectum can become damaged and respond inappropriately to stool in the rectum.
 In essence, your brain stops responding to the urge.”

 Constipation, which affects approximately 4 million people, can escalate beyond uncomfortable bloating and gas.
 Harder stools and less responsive muscles often cause people to push harder when they have to go.
 This can make veins surrounding the anus swell, resulting in hemorrhoids — essentially varicose veins, inside or outside the anus.
 They itch, hurt, and can result in blood and mucus in the stool and during wiping.
-Another possibility is developing tears in the tissue, known as anal fissure, from pushing out hard, painful poops.
+Another side effect of holding in your poop is developing tears in the tissue, known as anal fissure, from pushing out hard, painful poops.

 In rare instances, holding in poop can lead to an impaction.
 That’s when so much stool gets backed up into the intestines that your body cannot push out the blockage.
 The resulting pain and vomiting will land you in the ER.